PI, Antónia Monteiro

 Postdoctoral fellow Dantong Zhu was working on mapping the Missing gene in Bicyclus anynana, a mutation that removes two eyespots from the hindwing.
 He also described the levels of 20E, RNAs, and microRNAs in embryos of B. anynana with the goal of examining whether these molecules are correlated with butterfly sex.

 Undergraduate student Yi Xi Loo worked on the function of the gene Aristaless in eyespot and claw development in butterflies.

-Honors student Yi Ting Ter investigated the male coutship behavior of yellow mutant B. anynana butterflies comparatively to Wt male behavior
+Honours student Yi Ting Ter investigated the male coutship behavior of yellow mutant B. anynana butterflies comparatively to Wt male

 Visiting student, Lin Naing, from Monash University, tested how variation in eyespot number in B. anynana affects predation risk by praying mantids in mesocosmos experiments.